 Employers can help employees to find meaning at work by tapping into core human needs: social connection, positive reinforcement, and self-actualization.
 Here are a few ways employers can help employees find meaning at work:

-- Offering frequent validation shows employees that what they do day to day matters to the organization.
+- Frequent validation shows employees that what they do daily matters to the organization.
 When employees are recognized for their good work, they are more prone to do more good work.
-Recognition can be formal and informal between managers and subordinates and peer to peer.
+Recognition can be formal and informal between managers and subordinates and peer-to-peer.

-- Connecting employees’ jobs to a greater cause gives employees a feeling of pride in the work their organizations do.
+- Connecting employees’ jobs to a greater cause gives employees a feeling of pride in their organizations’ work.
 Managers should provide context into how employees’ everyday work helps the organization realize its vision, mission, strategy, and goals.
 Organizations need to connect business success with how it contributes to society.

 Wrapping It All Up